TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/03_setup_macBook.md

-# Setup MacBook with Apple Silicon (arm64) for data science
+# Setup MacBook with Apple Silicon (arm64) for ML Zoomcamp 2024

 I use a MacBook Pro 13" with Apple Silicon (arm64) and VSCode as my main editor.
 I use Conda as my environment manager and created a dedicated environment for the course.
 I also installed some additional software that I find useful.